jsimb/image-to-ascii/README.md

 # image-to-ascii
-A simple python script to turn images into ascii art
+A simple python script to turn images into ascii art.